LGBudd/KORD-KMKE-Custom-Scenery/README.md

 Custom scenery for the Chicago (KORD) and Milwaukee (KMKE) areas, for the FlightGear Flight Simulator.
 This includes:
 - The airports recommended as of October 2020 from the X-Plane Scenery Gateway
 - Area includes scenery between the following coordinates:
-  - min lat
+  - min lat 41.5
-  - max lat 42.5
+  - max lat 44.0
-  - min lon -
+  - min lon -89.0
-  - max lon -
+  - max lon -87.0
 - Optional USGS orthophotos around major airports within the included area.
-- Groundnets for the major airports within the area have been uploaded to Terrasync and now are included in the FlightGear database.
+- Groundnets for the major airports within the area (KORD, KMDW, KMKE) have been uploaded to Terrasync and now are included in the FlightGear database.
 - Updated NavData for KORD should be downloaded and installed with this custom scenery.
 The updated airport uses this updated data.

 ### NOTE: